How safe are full face snorkel masks or are they dangerous to use?

 Surface diving (or skin diving/free diving) with a snorkel mask; can it be done?

-Certain snorkelers want to progress their snorkeling to be able to do what’s known as a surface dive or a free dive (sometimes termed skin diving).
+Certain snorkelers want to progress their snorkeling to be able to surface dive or a free dive (sometimes called skin diving).
 A surface dive allows you to dive down under the water, which gives another perspective on what’s to see.

-Snorkelers who use snorkeling to gather shells (subject to the rules of where you are snorkeling), or are using the mask and snorkel to spear fish, then using a surface dive to free dive is a key part of the activity.
+Snorkelers who use snorkeling to gather shells (subject to the rules of where you are snorkeling), or are spear fishing, using a surface dive is all a part of the activity.

 So when choosing the mask and snorkel setup, you not only need to consider the cost and the amount you want to spend on your mask and snorkel, but you also need to consider the activity you are doing.